-As a new year dawns, we present a psychological model that can help you make positive changes in your life – and keep them
+As a new year dawns, here’s a psychological model that can help you make positive changes in your life – and keep them

 This is the first stage of the model.
 In this stage, people do not intend to take action in the foreseeable future (defined as within the next six months).
 People are often unaware that their behaviour is problematic or produces negative consequences.
 They also often underestimate the benefits of changing behaviour and place too much emphasis on the cons of changing behaviour.
 They are often not aware of these processes.